NAIA men's wrestling championship

 The NAIA wrestling championship is the annual tournament to determine the national champions of NAIA men's collegiate wrestling in the United States and Canada.
 It has been held annually since 1958.
 The tournament consists of both a team national title and individual titles at various weight classes.

-The most successful program is the Grand View Vikings, with thirteen team NAIA national titles.
+The most successful program is the Grand View Vikings, with fourteen team NAIA national titles.

-The current champion is Grand View, who won their thirteenth team national title in 2025.
+The current champion is Grand View, who won their fourteenth team national title in 2026.